mawyss/scion/doc/protocols/scion-header.rst

 6 bytes.
 The :math:`V_i` are subsequently stored in the HVF-subfield of the Hop Fields, and :math:`V_{\text{SD}}` in the DVF field.
-The source host writes the necessary :math:`\beta` to the SegID of the Info Fields as in standard SCION.
+The source host writes the necessary :math:`\beta` to the SegID of the Info Fields as for the SCION path type.

 The border routers perform the same operations as in SCION (see `Path Calculation`_).
 This is possible, because